 Because asynchronous courses do not have a "fixed" meeting day, our modules will start on a weekly basis where the week starts on Mondays and finishes on Sundays.
-Please submit initial posts on Fridays before midnight, and give a response feedback to at least one colleague by Sunday before midnight.
+Please submit initial posts on Thursdays before midnight, and give a response feedback to at least one colleague by Saturdays before midnight; on Sundays you have a chance to respond to any given feedbacks.